jbool24/Hangman-Demo/README.md

 ##Basic Hangman game

-To play just press any key then use keyboard to make guesses.
+To play just press any key to begin then use keyboard to make guesses.